Zhengzhong-You/RouteOpt/README.md

    ```

    In this command, `-d` is followed by `.ins` file, and `-n` gets the instance name in the `n`-th line of
    the file.
 Note that `-u` is an optional parameter to provide an initial upper bound (UB) if a valid one is available.

-For instance, you can type in:
+For instance, you can type：

    ```
    ./CVRP -d idx/<ins file>.ins -n 0 -u 1000